 She taught him monumental art and numerous other techniques that have allowed him to make a diverse artistic journey: one that has encompassed both rural and urban landscapes, thematic paintings, still lives and portraits.

-Munteanu feels attracted by the countryside, and to simple and familiar situations where ordinary people, cultivating the grapevine with care, keep their traditions and faith and live their lives in an unhurried way.
+Munteanu felt attracted by the countryside, and to simple and familiar situations where ordinary people, cultivating the grapevine with care, keep their traditions and faith and live their lives in an unhurried way.

-'Gorgeous autumn days for them have nothing to do with a romantic leaf fall or blue lakes, but instead evoke the hot time of harvesting', the artist says.
+'Gorgeous autumn days for them have nothing to do with a romantic leaf fall or blue lakes, but instead evoke the hot time of harvesting', the artist said.

 The classical school of monumental painting in Kiev helped the artist master the skill of drawing and achieve in his paintings a surface with tangible colours, clear compositional structures, colour transitions, an ambiance of light and air, and a picturesque and palpable harmony.